nymtech/nym/nym-connect-android/README.md

 ## Production

-To build the APK, run the build command.
+To build the APK, run the build commands.

 ```
 yarn webpack:prod